Benchmarking quantum simulation with neutron-scattering experiments

 Inelastic neutron scattering (INS) provides an experimentally accessible pathway to bridge quantum simulation with laboratory measurements.
 In an INS experiment, incident neutrons scatter off magnetic ions in a material, exchanging both energy and momentum with its spins.
 The measured signal can be used to compute two-point dynamical correlation functions that capture how local excitations propagate through the system in space and time.
-Expressed in momentum and frequency space, these correlations form the dynamical structure factor (DSF), which directly reveals the spectrum of collective excitations and dispersion relations in a material.
-As many quantum materials can be modeled by spin-1/2 Hamiltonians that are naturally mapped onto qubit systems, digital quantum processors can compute the DSF~\cite{chiesa2019quantum,baez2020dynamical,eassa2024high,bauer2025progress,piccinelli2025efficient} by preparing the ground state, perturbing it locally, evolving under the system Hamiltonian, and measuring two-point correlation functions.
-This correspondence establishes a direct pathway from quantum circuits to experimentally observable quantities.
+Expressed in momentum and frequency space, these correlations form the dynamical structure factor (DSF), which directly reveals the spectrum of collective excitations.
+Because many quantum materials can be modeled by spin-1/2 Hamiltonians that are naturally mapped onto qubit systems, digital quantum processors can be used to compute the DSF~\cite{chiesa2019quantum,baez2020dynamical,eassa2024high,bauer2025progress, related_work_1, related_work_2, related_work_3}.
+This correspondence provides a rigorous framework for validating quantum simulation against experimental observables.

-Classical approaches to computing DSFs—including semiclassical spin-wave methods~\cite{fishman2018spin}, exact diagonalization~\cite{Liu2019ED}, Krylov-space techniques~\cite{Luitz2019Krylov}, and tensor-network methods such as time-dependent density-matrix renormalization group (t-DMRG)~\cite{Fratus2016tDMRG}—have achieved significant success.
-However, they are fundamentally limited by exponential growth in Hilbert-space dimension or by entanglement growth during real-time evolution, restricting their applicability in strongly interacting regimes such as quantum spin liquids or near quantum criticality.
-For general local Hamiltonians, evaluating the dynamical structure factor is believed to be BQP-hard, inheriting the computational complexity of simulating real-time quantum dynamics~\cite{baez2020dynamical}, and highlighting the potential advantage of quantum processors for accessing these observables~\cite{bartschi2024potential}.
+Classically, DSFs can be accessed using approaches such as semiclassical spin-wave theory~\cite{fishman2018spin}, exact diagonalization~\cite{Liu2019ED}, Krylov-space methods~\cite{Luitz2019Krylov}, and tensor-network techniques including t-DMRG~\cite{Fratus2016tDMRG}.
+While powerful, these methods are ultimately limited by Hilbert-space growth or entanglement proliferation during real-time evolution, particularly in strongly interacting or quantum-critical regimes.
+Indeed, computing DSFs for general local Hamiltonians is believed to inherit the BQP-hardness of real-time quantum dynamics~\cite{baez2020dynamical}, highlighting the potential advantage of quantum processors for accessing these observables.